AuraOne / Resources / AuraOne Open

 How It Fits AuraOne Open

-AuraOne Open is the public tooling layer behind Human Data OS and App Data OS.
+AuraOne Open is the public tooling layer behind Human Data and App Data.
 Rubric Studio Open handles rubric authoring.
 Agent Studio Open handles agent traces and regressions.
 Robotics Studio Open handles local robotics dataset review.
 Trust Toolkit packages the review and reliability checks.
 AuraGlass gives the UI layer.

 Aura3D adds the browser-native 3D layer.

-It belongs in the Open catalog because 3D product surfaces, data worlds, robotics explainers, and Spatial 3D previews need the same open-source contract as the rest of AuraOne Open: inspect the source, run it locally, keep the artifact, and bring AuraOne in only when shared state, review, or governance is the real problem.
+It belongs in the Open catalog because 3D product surfaces, data worlds, robotics explainers, and Spatial 3D previews need the same local-first contract as the rest of AuraOne Open: inspect the source repository and MIT license, install the verified 1.4.3 packages, keep the artifact, and bring AuraOne in only when shared state, review, or governance is the real problem.

 Aura3D vs Spatial 3D Lab